snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

     To add a custom property:

       1. Enter a property name.
-This name will appear in search results from this connector.
+This name appears in search results from this connector.
       2. For the value, select Static or String/Regex Mapping.
-A static value will be included in all search results from this connector.
-A string/regex value will vary based on the rules you add.
+A static value is included in all search results from this connector.
+A string/regex value varies based on the rules you add.
       3. If you selected a static value, enter the value you want to appear.
       4. If you selected a String/rRegex value:
           * In the **Add expressions** section, in the **Property** list, select a default property or meta tag from the list.
 For **Sample value**, enter a string to represent the type of values that could appear.
 This sample is used when you preview your rule.
 For **Expression**, enter a regex expression to define the portion of the property value that should appear in search results.
 You can add up to three expressions.